phokchanrithisak/OmniVirtVRPlayer-Unity-Example/README.md

                       );
 ```

-Once you set it up correctly, user will sometime see an ad among the player and that will turn into your revenue !
+Once you set it up correctly, user will sometime see an preroll-ad before the content is played and that will turn into your revenue !

 ## Player Callback